Youth Flag football League 7V7

 19.5.
-Once the ball is handed off or pitched backwards the 5 second count stops.
+Once the ball is handed off the QB clock stops.
 Any defender can rush at this point.

 19.6.
 There is no arm in motion, if the ball is in hand when the quarterback’s flag is pulled then it will be ruled a sack.

 19.8.
 The rusher may not have any contact with the QB (no hitting the QB arm or knocking the ball out of the QB hand).

 19.9.
 If ANY part of the players body is behind the LOS it is a legal pass

 20.1.
 ALL players are eligible to receive a pass.

 20.3.
 Players must have at least one foot in bounds when making a catch and maintain possession.

 21.1.
 Jamming at the LOS is allowed within 5 yards

 21.2.
 Each team can Blitz whenever and any number of players.

 21.3.
 All Blitzer must be 5 yards away from L.O.S at the snap